Side-by-side comparison of mold penetrating wall materials and mildew remaining on the surface of painted drywall

 Can mildew indicate hidden mold?

 Yes.
-Persistent mildew may indicate conditions that allow mold to develop inside walls or structural materials.
+Persistent mildew does not turn into mold, but it can signal damp conditions that also allow hidden mold to develop inside walls or structural materials.

 Should mildew always be removed immediately?